ankitects/faqs/src/due-times-after-a-break.md

 answer.
 If you find a card easy, the last interval plus the full delay are added together, and then used to calculate the next interval.
 When you answer good, only half the delay is used.
-And when you answer hard, none of the extra day is used.
+And when you answer hard, none of the extra delay is used.
 So if a card was due in 5 days, and it’s answered 20 days late, the next times you’d end up with are
 approximately: